How to Write an Opinion Essay Like a Pro

 Remember that opinion essays are about brevity and accuracy.
 Write a concise introduction, using a scholarly tone and introducing your subject (topic) with clarity.

-How to write a hook for an opinion essay?
+How do you write a hook for an opinion essay?
 You can start with a statement, a question, surprising statistics, or an intriguing and rare quote related to your topic.
 A writing hook is an instrument to capture interest and motivate the audience to keep reading.

 4 – Draft a 3-paragraph essay body